Safat99/fundamental_notes/Collection_Framework/Sets/notes_of_set.md

 * Hashtable takes **constant time** whatever the size of the List is.
 Compare to List, all the basic operations like add(), remove(), insert() takes constant time; where ArrayList will take more time as the size gets bigger.

+* default capacity of HashSet is 16, **load factor** is 0.75
+* doesn't maintain the insertion order
+* best approach for search operation.

 ### TreeSet
 **Features**